On a possible compensation of the QCD vacuum contribution to the Dark Energy: Abstract

 \section{Abstract}

-We demonstrate one of the possible ways to compensate the large negative quantum-topological QCD contribution to the vacuum energy density of the Universe by means of a positive constant contribution from a cosmological Yang-Mills field.
+We suggest one of the possible ways to compensate the large negative quantum-topological QCD contribution to the vacuum energy density of the Universe by means of a positive constant contribution from a cosmological Yang-Mills field.
 An important role of the exact particular solution for the Yang-Mills field corresponding to the finite-time instantons is discussed.
+An interesting connection of the compensation mechanism to the color confinement in the framework of instanton models has been pointed out.
+Besides the $\Lambda_{\rm QCD}$ scale, this proposal relies on one yet free dimensionless normalisation constant which cannot be fixed by the perturbative QCD theory, and thus should be fine-tuned for the exact compensation to hold.